Home Remedies For Dog Scooting · Kinship

 Is coconut oil effective for dog scooting?

-No. Coconut oil has no effects on scooting and can put dogs at risk for digestive upset and pancreatitis if they ingest the oil.
+No. Coconut oil has no effect on scooting and can put dogs at risk for digestive upset and pancreatitis if they ingest the oil.

 Can I use over-the-counter creams for my dog's scooting?